Kanaries/pygwalker/README.md

 [**PyGWalker**](https://github.com/Kanaries/pygwalker) can simplify your Jupyter Notebook data analysis and data visualization workflow.
 By turning your pandas dataframe into a Tableau-style User Interface for visual exploration.

 **PyGWalker** (pronounced like "Pig Walker", just for fun) is named as an abbreviation of "**Py**thon binding of **G**raphic **Walker**".
-It intergrates Jupyter Notebook (or other jupyter-based notebooks) with [Graphic Walker](https://github.com/Kanaries/graphic-walker), a different type of open-source alternative to Tableau.
+It integrates Jupyter Notebook (or other jupyter-based notebooks) with [Graphic Walker](https://github.com/Kanaries/graphic-walker), a different type of open-source alternative to Tableau.
 It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.

 Visit [Google Colab](https://colab.research.google.com/drive/171QUQeq-uTLgSj1u-P9DQig7Md1kpXQ2?usp=sharing), [Kaggle Code](https://www.kaggle.com/asmdef/pygwalker-test), [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Kanaries/pygwalker/main?labpath=tests%2Fmain.ipynb) or [Graphic Walker Online Demo](https://graphic-walker.kanaries.net/) to test it out!